Hormonal treatments are medications primarily used to treat other conditions but have also been shown to have benefits for treating acne.

-This is an anti-androgen and progestin which is present in some pills.
-In Australia, cyproterone acetate is also available in a tablet on its own.
+Cyproterone acetate is an anti-androgen and progestin which is present in some pills.
+In Australia, it is also available in a tablet on its own.
 Like spironolactone, it is particularly useful in females with excessive body hair (hirsutism) or androgenic alopecia (hair loss in females).

 Before commencing this medication, your doctor will ensure you are not already pregnant by performing a blood or urine test.

 Your doctor will likely perform regular blood tests to monitor for signs of toxicity and is also likely to request baseline blood tests which are carried out before starting this medication.

 Side-effects of cyproterone acetate include complications of pregnancy and feminisation of a male foetus.
 Therefore, strict contraceptive measures are indicated.

 This medication should be completely avoided if intending to fall pregnant, actively breastfeeding or if you have a history of certain liver diseases.